softwarewright/softwarewright.github.io/docs/blog/posts/jest-unit-testing/extending-jest.md

 ### Setup

-To get started we will install package as a dev dependency.
+To get started we will install the `jest-extended` package as a dev dependency.

 ``` bash
 npm i -D jest-extended